Feathered Power: Researchers Unveil Chicken Feather-Based Renewable Energy Solution

 A groundbreaking collaboration between researchers at ETH Zurich in Switzerland and Nanyang Technological University in has uncovered a novel use for an often overlooked by-product of the poultry industry—chicken feathers.
 This remarkable innovation promises to harness millions of tonnes of discarded chicken feathers, typically incinerated, to create an environmentally friendly energy source.

 The poultry industry annually disposes of a staggering 40 million tonnes of chicken feathers.
-Incinerating these feathers not only releases substantial amounts of carbon dioxide (CO2) but also emits toxic gases, including sulphur dioxide (SO2).
+Incinerating these feathers not only releases substantial amounts of dioxide (CO2) but also emits toxic gases, including sulphur dioxide (SO2).
 However, the teams have embarked on a mission to unlock the potential of these feathers by extracting keratin, a protein found within them, and transforming it into ultra-fine fibers.

-Raffaele Mezzenga, a professor at ETH Zurich, expressed his enthusiasm, saying, “I've devoted a number of years to researching different ways we can use food waste for renewable energy systems.
+Raffaele Mezzenga, a professor at ETH Zurich, expressed his enthusiasm, saying, “I've devoted a number of years to researching different ways we can use food waste for systems.
 We're taking a substance that releases CO2 and toxic gases when burned and using it in a different setting.
 With our new technology, it not only replaces toxic substances but also prevents the of CO2, decreasing the overall carbon footprint cycle.”

 Traditional fuel cell membranes have historically relied on the use of highly toxic and non-biodegradable chemicals, which are not only expensive but also detrimental to the environment.
 In contrast, the membrane developed by the Swiss and Singaporean researchers predominantly consists of biological keratin, an environmentally compatible material abundantly found in chicken feathers.